Your Right To A Speedy Trial

 A violation of the Clause can result in the dismissal of the charges if the court finds the evidence of prejudice against the defendant.

 Every human being has rights, including criminals.
-Reduce the time you have to wait before a trial starts by letting Ross C. Goodman, Las Vegas criminal defense attorney to help you.
+Reduce the time you have to wait before a trial starts by letting a Las Vegas criminal defense attorney help you.